Are you the executor of a will?

 Do I need to go through a solicitor?

 Though it is not mandatory for an executor to obtain probate through a solicitor, it is usually the least painful method.
-The probate office requires up to a dozen different documents and many protocols to be adhered to.
+The wills office requires up to a dozen different documents and many protocols to be adhered to.
 A solicitor will be able to navigate this complicated system with ease and ensure compliance with legal requirements are met.

 How much are solicitor’s fees to obtain probate?